jtpio/jtpio.github.io/_posts/2015-04-18-project-euler-57.md

 ## First solution

-I usually love using Python for solving these kind of problems, as the solution end up being simple to read and very elegant.
+I usually love using Python for solving these kind of problems, as the solution ends up being simple to read and very elegant.

 Python has support for fractions thanks to the ```fractions``` package, so let's use it!
 Putting the *1* appart for now, we can see that the first term is $$ a_0 = \frac{1}{2} $$, and the second is $$ a_1 = \frac{1}{2 + \frac{1}{2}} $$, which is the same as $$ a_1 = \frac{1}{ 2 + a_0 } $$.
 Then by construction, $$ a_{n+1} = \frac{1}{2 + a_n} $$